How I Work

 1. Goal setting and clarification

 This piece is key to ensure that both the therapist and client are on the same page.
-Not everyone should have the same goals nor want to attend therapy for the same reason.
 When clients determine what they want to achieve, then the strategies in therapy are purposeful.

 1. Regular appointments

-This is not regimented but instead prescribes some regularity and consistency for momentum.
-I don’t have rules around how often or when clients should attend counselling sessions.
-I suggest personalized intervals and frequency so clients don’t experience an additional roller-coaster of start, stop, pause and start again while going through an already difficult time.
+This is not regimented but instead proposes some regularity and consistency for momentum.
+I don’t have rules around how often or when clients should attend.

 1. Wrap up and follow up

-It is essential that both the client and counsellor agree when the work is done and sessions should cease.
 No one should be in therapy for lengthy periods of time like years or for life.
 It is essential for clients to learn the skills and tools and then go off to use and hone them in their situations and future circumstances.
-I follow up after the sessions have ended to check in and inquire about further coping, questions or issues.

 My clients report they enjoy and appreciate this way of therapy.
 It is not invasive but rather is client driven and flexible enough to accommodate most people, situations and schedules.
 Clients like the fact there are no rules and appreciate the predictable and consistent pieces.